era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ## Designs for the top-level definition forms

+(TODO: We should probably also use this space to design a bounded expression operation that has a local definition block and a subexpression that depends on it.
+After all, the very potential of having this operation is a source of many of the design choices we're making for the rest of the operations here.)

 (TODO: Design something that can perform imports corresponding to exports of other files.
 The file imported from this way will be macroexpanded if it hasn't been already.)

 (TODO: Design something that can include other files as though they're directly part of the current lexical unit, including seeing the same macros this one does, and treating their exports as being part of the current lexical unit's exports.
 This doesn't have to play nicely with the idea of compiling files to modules, and the file will have to be expanded each time it's imported.
 This will tend to come in handy for programs which use some sort of global-looking framework which has various possible implementations.)

+(TODO USE-DEF-RIGHT-AWAY: Design something that can start a lexical unit inside this one which has part of its outer scope shadowed according to an import.
+Definitions and exports in the block will also count as definitions and exports of the surrounding lexical unit.
+The idea is that this provides a well-behaved way for someone to define a definition form (in the surrounding lexical unit) and use it right away (inside the block).)

-(TODO: Design something that can start a lexical unit inside this one which can see all the things visible in this one, but which doesn't interfere with this one's exports.
+(TODO: Design something that can start a lexical unit inside this one which can see all the things visible in this one, but which doesn't interfere with this one's definitions and exports.
 The outer lexical unit only sees things it imports from the inner lexical unit.
-A common pattern will be to use one of these blocks to include a file that has exports but whose exports we don't want to export ourselves.)
+A user can use one these blocks to include a file that has exports but whose exports they don't want to export themselves.)

 (TODO: Design things that can specify a struct tag's export conditions (i.e. whether to obscure its main tag name, who can author it, and who can use it).)